nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Afterwards, the information of the target tasks are copied and completed tasks with exactly the same information as the target tasks are created.
 Finally, `Model#setTask(Task taskToDone, Task completedTask)` are called two times to update the respective target tasks in the task list.
 `Model#updateFilteredTaskList(PREDICATE_SHOW_ALL_TASKS)` method is called to refresh the UI and show the update.
-For brevity, lower level implementation of `Model#setTask(Task taskToUndone, Task uncompletedTask)`, and `Model#updateFilteredTaskList(PREDICATE_SHOW_ALL_TASKS)` are omitted.
+For brevity, lower level implementation of `Model#setTask(Task taskToDone, Task completedTask)`, and `Model#updateFilteredTaskList(PREDICATE_SHOW_ALL_TASKS)` are omitted.

 **Step 3**: On execution completion a `CommandResult` is created.